Type Hierarchy

 Type of function fun is : <class 'type'> and it's address is 4320241760

-As we can see above each of these is an object of a certain class.
+As we can see above each of the function or class created is an object of a certain class.
 In Python 3, every class implicitly inherits from object.
 Whether it is a built-in type like int or str, or a custom class we define ourself, if we trace the inheritance tree all the way to the root, we will find object.
 The method __mro__ (method resolution order) can be used to trace the order.

 print("The full type lineage of int is ", int.__bases__)